Web 2.0: Web 2.0

 "Netscape framed 'the web as platform' in terms of the old software paradigm: their flagship product was the web browser, a desktop application, and their strategy was to use their dominance in the browser market to establish a market for high-priced server products.
 Control over standards for displaying content and applications in the browser would, in theory, give Netscape the kind of market power enjoyed by Microsoft in the PC market.
 Much like the 'horseless carriage' framed the automobile as an extension of the familiar, Netscape promoted a 'webtop' to replace the desktop, and planned to populate that webtop with information updates and applets pushed to the webtop by information providers who would purchase Netscape servers."

 In short, Netscape focused on creating software, releasing updates and bug fixes, and distributing it to the end users.
 O'Reilly contrasted this with Google, a company that did not, at the time, focus on producing end-user software, but instead on providing a service based on data, such as the links that Web page authors make between sites.
 Google exploits this user-generated content to offer Web searches based on reputation through its "PageRank" algorithm.
 Unlike software, which undergoes scheduled releases, such services are constantly updated, a process called "the perpetual beta".
 A similar difference can be seen between the Encyclopædia Britannica Online and Wikipedia – while the Britannica relies upon experts to write articles and release them periodically in publications, Wikipedia relies on trust in (sometimes anonymous) community members to constantly write and edit content.
 Wikipedia editors are not required to have educational credentials, such as degrees, in the subjects in which they are editing.
 Wikipedia is not based on subject-matter expertise, but rather on an adaptation of the open source software adage "given enough eyeballs, all bugs are shallow".
-This maxim is stating that if enough users are able to look at a software product's code (or a website), then these users will be able to fix any "bugs" or other problems.
+This maxim asserts that if enough users are able to look at a software product's code (or a website), then these users will be able to fix any "bugs" or other problems.
 The Wikipedia volunteer editor community produces, edits, and updates articles constantly.
 Web 2.0 conferences have been held every year since 2004, attracting entrepreneurs, representatives from large companies, tech experts and technology reporters.

 The popularity of Web 2.0 was acknowledged by 2006 TIME magazine Person of The Year (You).
-That is, TIME selected the masses of users who were participating in content creation on social networks, blogs, wikis, and media sharing sites.
+That is, TIME recognized the masses of users who were participating in content creation on social networks, blogs, wikis, and media sharing sites.

 In the cover story, Lev Grossman explains:

 "It's a story about community and collaboration on a scale never seen before.
 It's about the cosmic compendium of knowledge Wikipedia and the million-channel people's network YouTube and the online metropolis MySpace.
 It's about the many wresting power from the few and helping one another for nothing and how that will not only change the world but also change the way the world changes."